gdurif/devRpkg/content/1_essential.md

 - in Rstudio interface (Build panel - More - Load all^[keyboard shortcut:
 `CTRL + SHIFT + L`])

+**Development cycle:** write code, test it, correct your code, test it, etc.

 ## build

 **Prepare your package for installation** (and distribution)